Intel open-sources HE-Transformer, a tool that allows AI models to operate on encrypted data

 “We are excited to work with Intel to help bring homomorphic encryption to a wider audience of data scientists and developers of privacy-protecting machine learning systems,” said Kristin Lauter, principal researcher and research manager of cryptography at Microsoft Research.

 Currently, HE-Transformer directly integrates with the nGraph compiler and runtime for TensorFlow, with support for PyTorch forthcoming.
-Deep learning frameworks that are able to export neural networks to ONXX, such as PyTorch, CNTK, and MXNet, can be used by importing models into nGraph in ONXX and exporting them in a serialized format.
+Deep learning frameworks that are able to export neural networks to ONXX — such as PyTorch, CNTK, and MXNet — can be used by importing models into nGraph in ONXX and exporting them in a serialized format.

 Boemer and Wierzynski said that future versions of HE-Transformer will support a wider variety of neural network models.